Treatment for soft tissue injuries

 I get many questions from people asking about specific treatments for sports injuries, like running injuries and other common pulled muscle complaints.
 The unfortunate thing about most of these requests is that the injury occurred some time ago.
 This time-lapse between the injury occurring, and treatment starting is the biggest obstacle to a complete recovery.
 As always, before I sit down to write an article, I like to spend a few hours surfing the net for information that relates to the topic I am going to write about.
 In most cases, I find a great deal of useful information that relates to what I am looking for; but not this time.
 What I did find was a lot of information related to treating specific sports injuries long after they had occurred.
 However, I found very little information regarding the immediate treatment of sports injuries.
 This was quite disappointing because if people are only treating injuries long after they have occurred, they are putting themselves at a significant disadvantage.

 Before we start

 Before you start treating any injury, whether to yourself or someone else, first STOP and take account of what has occurred.
 Consider things like; is the area safe from other dangers?
 Is there a threat to life?
-Is the injury serious enough to seek emergency help?
+Is the injury severe enough to seek emergency help?
 Then, using the word STOP as an acronym to;

 When a soft tissue injury occurs, there is a large amount of uncontrolled bleeding around the injury site.
 This excessive bleeding causes swelling, which puts pressure on nerve endings and results in increased pain?
-It is this process of bleeding, swelling and pain that the R.I.C.E.R. regime will help to alleviate.
+It is this process of bleeding, swelling, and pain that the R.I.C.E.R. regime will help to alleviate.
 This will also limit tissue damage and help the healing process.